RubyLearning/blog/content/post/2015/09/16/63rd_Ruby_Core_Batch.md

 socialsharing: true
 totop: true
 ---
-Registrations are now open for RubyLearning's *long-awaited and popular* Ruby programming course.
+Registrations are now open for RubyLearning's *long-running and popular* Ruby programming course.
 This is an intensive, online course for *beginners* that helps you get started with **Ruby** programming.
 The course starts on **Saturday, 3 October 2015** and runs for seven weeks.